adobe-rnd/franklin-site-status/README.md

 There are two main collections in the MongoDB database:

 - `sites`: This collection contains a document for each website.
 Each document contains the domain, the associated Github URL.
 - `audits`: This collection contains a document for each audit.
-Each document contains the `auditResult`, the associated `siteId`, and a timestamp for the audit.
+Each document contains the `auditResults`, the associated `siteId`, and a timestamp for the audit.

 # Release